s523286/Suicide-Rates/README.md

-*** Overview of the project and links to other markdowns- introduction to the project and initial goals.
-Narrative conclusion about what you learned***

-# Suicide Predictions
+# Suicide Predictions -- INCOMPLETE
 ## Overview
 - This project will try to explain the number of suicides using predictors such as age, population, and gender.